-On Thursday, September 20th, GeoInsight employees, clients, and vendors participated in a golf tournament at the Wachusett Country Club, in West Boylston, MA, raising over $2,200 in donations to benefit the Middletown, Connecticut based The Connection Fund and Hallie House for Women and Children.
+GeoInsight employees, clients, and vendors participated in a golf tournament at the Wachusett Country Club in West Boylston, MA, raising $2,500 in donations to benefit Cross Roads House in Portsmouth, NH.